agenteo/agenteo.github.com/source/_posts/2015-03-19-component-based-rails-architecture-primer.md

 Each class (model, controller, helper) has a specific responsibility inside the admin interface.
 Its models can't access the `legacy_migration` component model unless the `admin_ui` depends on it, so I can work on a component and its dependencies without having to worry about the rest.
 Breaking this dependency structure would pop up during your automated tests.

-Inside the admin ui gemspec I have the depdendency on `domain_logic` as well as other libraries and development libraries.
+Inside the admin ui gemspec I have the dependency on `domain_logic` as well as other libraries and development libraries.

 {% highlight ruby %}
 # components/admin_ui/admin_ui.gemspec